DangerKlippers/danger-klipper/docs/Dockable_Probe.md

 Euclid style probe that requires the attach and detach movements to happen in opposite order.
 Attach: approach, move to dock, extract.
 Detach: move to extract position, move to dock, move to approach position.
 The approach and detach positions are the same, as are the extract and insert positions.
-The movements can be reordered as necessary by overriding the commands for extract/insert and using the same coordinates for approach and detach.

 ```
 Attach: